Troubleshooting and potential complications

 What should I do when my child starts vomiting?

 - There are many possible reasons as to why your child may be vomiting.
-It isn't uncommon for patients to have some nausea and emesis after receiving anesthesia.
-To help with the vomiting, you may ventilate the G-tube by connecting to a Farrell bag or open "racked" syringe.
+It is common for patients to have some nausea and vomiting after receiving anesthesia.
+To help with the vomiting, you may vent the G-tube by connecting to a Farrell bag or open "racked" syringe.
 This should help with vomiting.
 You can then try resuming feeding through the G-tube again when vomiting stops and your child feels better.